Real-time chat is one of the most effective ways to build trust with visitors the moment they land on your pages.

 You’ll see a welcome screen with a Set Up button.
 Just click on it to start the setup.

-Just enter your number and click on the Next button.
+Finally, scroll down and click on the Next button.

 On the following screen, you’ll be able to pick a theme for your chat widget’s appearance.